 How to do it: Golf Moliets has an 18-hole and 9-hole course with a nice mix of holes in the forest and alongside the ocean.
 In the area there are 18 golf courses between Bordeaux and Spain’s San Sebastian for those keen into the sport.

 6. Stretch your limbs with some yoga

 By the time you’ve biked and hiked and golfed and surfed and swam, your limbs are probably in need of a shake out – or at least a good stretch; mine were.
-Which is what makes yoga one of the best things to do in the beautiful setting on the Cote d’Argent.

 How to do it: You can pretty much yoga however you want to – yoga on the beach, yoga in your garden – I took a private session outside on the deck of my villa with Laetitia Lacaze from Yoga-Nature to stretch out some surfing stiffness and take a beat.

 Where to start exploring in an area rich in beautiful beaches, towns and culture?
 I mentioned Hossegor above for the surf, but it should also be top of the list for visiting as a town.
 Cobblestone streets home traditional boulangeries, modern health food cafes, seafood restaurants, ice cream parlours and chocolateries.
 Apparently chocolate is famous in Hossegor, but I’d perhaps just say that food in general is excellent here and would be my first tip for foodies in this area.

 Hossegor Market is one of the best French markets in my memory, selling baskets, clothes, jewellery and most other things regional you’d like.
 Even better, this outdoor square leads to an inner food market (see below).